Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 - [JQuery](https://jquery.com/) - Used for aspects of userability.

-- [MongoDB](https://www.mongodb.com/) - Used for the database.
+- [Django](https://www.djangoproject.com/) - The main build of the site is around Django.

 - [Mock-Up Generator](https://techsini.com/multi-mockup/index.php) - Used for title photo.

 - [Heroku](https://id.heroku.com/login) - Used for site deployment.

-- Werkzeug, PyMongo, Jinja and Flask - Frameworks used for templates, web application libraries and tooling for database link up.
+-[AWS](https://aws.amazon.com/) - Used for file storage.

 ## Workspace and Version Control
 --------------------